-ESN delivers a unique service through its 8 Members in 8 different locations.
-This enables ESN to deliver a traditional full client oriented equity research, sales and execution service to an aggregate client base about 1.000 institutional clients.
+ESN delivers a unique service through its Members in several different European location.
+This enables ESN to deliver a traditional full client oriented equity research, sales and execution service to a very large aggregate institutional clients base.

 • Sales Service & Execution